vector-man/IPS-Peek/README.md

 Microsoft .NET Framework 4.0

 ## Contribution
 IPS Peek needs help!
 I originally wrote the program many years ago.
 I have improved my coding skills in C# since then.
 Therefore, the code is no longer up to my standards.
-If you would like to add features, or help refactor it, please feel free to fork and send me pull requests!
+I am currently working on refactoring the code.
+If you would like to add or request features, or help me refactor it, please feel free to post an issue or fork and send me a pull requests!

+# Building
+Clone the project, do a Nuget package restore, and you are on your way!